vmware-clarity/clarity-guidance/1021-radio-design-guidance.md

 updated: 2024-10-22
 ---

-# Radio Component
+# Radio Design Guidance

-[Radio](https://clarity.design/documentation/radio) component is a form element that allow the user to select one of the options in the list.
+A [radio](https://clarity.design/documentation/radio) control is a form element that allow the user to select one of the options in a group.

 ## Guidance